acquia/http-hmac-javascript/README.md

 HMAC Request Signer is a JavaScript library that implements the version 2.0 of the [HTTP HMAC Spec](https://github.com/acquia/http-hmac-spec/tree/2.0) to sign RESTful Web API requests and verify responses.

+Please note the 1.0 Spec is not supported.

 ## Development Prerequisites

 Before further development, please ensure the following tools are installed on your computer.